Quantile Regression with Censoring and Endogeneity: Introduction

 \section{Introduction}

 Censoring and endogeneity are common problems in data analysis.
-For example, income survey data are often top-coded and many economic variables such as hours worked, wages and expenditure shares are naturally bounded from below by zero.
-Endogeneity is also an ubiquitous phenomenon both in experimental studies due to partial noncompliance (Angrist, Imbens, and Rubin, 1996), and in observational studies due to simultaneity (Koopmans and Hood, 1953), measurement error (Frish, 1934), sample selection (Heckman, 1979) or more generally to the presence of relevant omitted variables. \ Censoring and endogeneity often come together.
-Thus, for example, we motivate our analysis with the estimation of Engel curves for alcohol -- the relationship between the share of expenditure on alcohol and the household's budget.
-For this commodity, more than 15\% of the households in our sample report zero expenditure, and economic theory suggests that total expenditure and its composition are jointly determined in the consumption decision of the household.
-Either censoring or endogeneity lead to inconsistency of traditional mean and quantile regression estimators by inducing correlation between regressors and error terms.
+For example, income survey data are often censored due to top-coding and many economic variables such as hours worked, wages and expenditure shares are naturally bounded from below by zero.
+Endogeneity is also an ubiquitous phenomenon both in experimental studies due to partial noncompliance (Angrist, Imbens, and Rubin, 1996), and in observational studies due to simultaneity (Koopmans and Hood, 1953), measurement error (Frish, 1934), sample selection (Heckman, 1979) or more generally to relevant omitted variables.
+Censoring and endogeneity often come together in economic applications.
+For example, both of them arise in the estimation of Engel curves for alcohol -- the relationship between the share of expenditure on alcohol and the household's budget.
+For this commodity, a significant fraction of households report zero expenditure, and economic theory suggests that the total expenditure and its composition are jointly determined in the consumption decision of the household.
+Either censoring or endogeneity lead to inconsistency of traditional mean and quantile regression estimators by inducing correlation between regressors and unobservables.
 We introduce a quantile regression estimator that deals with both problems and name this estimator the censored quantile instrumental variable (CQIV) estimator.

-Our procedure deals with censoring semiparametrically through the conditional quantile function following Powell (1986). \ This approach avoids the strong parametric assumptions of traditional Tobit estimators. \ The key ingredient here is the equivariance property of quantile functions to monotone transformations such as censoring. \ Powell's censored quantile regression estimator, however, has proven to be difficult to compute. \ We address this problem using the computationally attractive algorithm of Chernozhukov and Hong (2002). \ An additional advantage of focusing on the conditional quantile function is that we can capture nonadditive heterogeneity in the effects of the regressors across the distribution of the response variable by computing CQIV at different quantiles (Koenker, 2005).
+Our procedure deals with censoring semiparametrically through the conditional quantile function following Powell (1986). \ This approach avoids the strong parametric assumptions of traditional Tobit estimators. \ The key ingredient here is the equivariance property of quantile functions to monotone transformations such as censoring. \ Powell's censored quantile regression estimator, however, has proven to be difficult to compute. \ We address this problem using the computationally attractive algorithm of Chernozhukov and Hong (2002). \ An additional advantage of focusing on the conditional quantile function is that we can capture heterogeneous effects across the distribution by computing CQIV at different quantiles (Koenker, 2005).
 The traditional Tobit framework rules out this heterogeneity by imposing a location shift model.